 How will I know if a student is in distress or needs help?

-- Uncharacteristically poor performance or preparation for that particular student
+- Uncharacteristically poor performance or preparation for that student

 - Disruptive classroom behavior that represents a marked change from previous behaviors